-- 1) All Guilford County Transportation and Mobility Services FTA covered employees will be subject to a reasonable suspicion drug and/or alcohol test when the employer has reasonable suspicion to believe that the covered employee has used a prohibited drug and/or engaged in alcohol misuse.
-Reasonable suspicion shall mean that there is objective evidence. based contemporaneous, articulable upon specific. observations of the employee's appearance, behavior, speech or body odor that are consistent with possible drug use and/or alcohol misuse.
+- 1) All Guilford County Transportation and Mobility Services FTA covered employees will be subject to a reasonable suspicion drug and/or alcohol test when the employer has reasonable suspicion to believe that the covered employee has used a prohibited drug and/or engaged in alcohol Reasonable suspicion shall mean that there is objective misuse. specific, contemporaneous, evidence. upon observations of the employee's appearance, behavior, speech or body odor that are consistent with possible drug use and/or alcohol misuse.
 Reasonable suspicion referrals must be made by one or more supervisors who are trained to detect the signs and symptoms of drug and alcohol use, and who reasonably concludes that an employee may be adversely affected or impaired in his/her work performance due to possible prohibited substance abuse or alcohol misuse.
 A reasonable suspicion alcohol test can only be conducted just before, during, or just after the performance of a safety-sensitive job function.
 However, under Guilford County Transportation and Mobility Services' authority, a non-DOT reasonable suspicion alcohol test may be performed any time the covered employee is on duty.
 A reasonable suspicion drug test can be performed any time the covered employee is on duty. - 2) Guilford County Transportation and Mobility Services shall be responsible for transporting the employee to the testing site.
 Supervisors should avoid placing themselves and/or others into a situation which might endanger the physical safety of those present.
 The employee shall be placed on administrative leave pending disciplinary action described in Section Q of this policy.
-An employee who refuses an instruction to submit to a drug/alcohol test shall not be permitted to finish his or her shift and shall immediately be placed on administrative leave pending disciplinary action described in Section g administrative leave pending to finish his or her shift and shall immediately be placed on administrative leave pending disciplinary action as specified in Section Q of this policy.

-- 3) A written record of the observations which led to a drug/alcohol test based on reasonable suspicion shall be prepared and signed by the supervisor making the observation.
+An employee who refuses an instruction to submit to a drug/alcohol test shall not be permitted to finish his or her shift and shall immediately be placed on administrative leave pending disciplinary action as specified in Section Q of this policy. - 3) A written record of the observations which led to a drug/alcohol test based on reasonable suspicion shall be prepared and signed by the supervisor making the observation.
 This written record shall be submitted to the Guilford County Transportation and Mobility Services - 4) When there are no specific, contemporaneous, articulable objective facts that indicate current drug or alcohol use, but the employee (who is not already a participant in a treatment program) admits the abuse of alcohol or other substances to a supervisor in his/her chain of command, the employee shall be referred for assessment and treatment consistent with Section Q of this policy.
-Guilford County Transportation and Mobility Services shall place the employee on administrative leave in accordance with the provisions set forth under Section Q of this policy.
+Guilford County Transportation and Mobility

+Services shall place the employee on administrative leave in accordance with the provisions set forth under Section Q of this policy.
 Testing in this circumstance would be performed under the direct authority of the Guilford County Transportation and Mobility Services.
-Since the employee selfreferred to management, testing under this circumstance would not be considered a violation of this policy or a positive test result under Federal authority.
+Since the employee self-referred to management, testing under this circumstance would not be considered a violation of this policy or a positive test result under Federal authority.
 However, self-referral does not exempt the covered employee from testing under Federal authority as specified in Sections L through N of this policy or the associated consequences as specified in Section Q.